-Wafer Edge Exposure (WEE) is a prevalent process step in high-volume semiconductor manufacturing.
-The WEE process removes a round edge and ID region of a wafer after exposure in lithography tools like wafer steppers.
-Cost reduction in advanced packaging is the primary driver to install this additional high-intensity exposure step: It prevents the portion of the photoresist on the edge from being damaged during further handling, which may reduce the yield of semiconductor devices from the wafer.
-WEE equipment may be connected to a semiconductor wafer track as an independent unit or may be integrated directly into stepper equipment.
+Wafer Edge Exposure (WEE) is a common step in high-volume semiconductor manufacturing.
+WEE processes a round edge and the ID region of a wafer after exposure using lithography tools such as wafer steppers.
+Fabs add this high-intensity exposure to their production line to increase the yield of semiconductor devices from the wafer.
+WEE allows for an absolute minimum exposure width at the wafer edge to minimize yield loss (positive resist) or to protect the edge from contamination during further handling (negative resist).
+WEE equipment can be connected to a semiconductor wafer track as a stand-alone unit or integrated directly into stepper equipment.

-Currently, most WEE applications use broadband radiation in the spectral range between 350 and 450 nm.
-The most prevalent solutions are conventional fiber-coupled mercury discharge lamps with a rated power of 150 to 500 W. Because of the requirement for broadband exposure in WEE, finding more economical and reliable alternatives to these system setups was difficult.
-Primelite’s advanced light engines ALE/1 and ALE/3 come into play here, which are both designed to deliver their optical output via flexible light guides.
-Both systems cover the spectral range of conventional mercury discharge lamps and easily outperform the typical intensities required in Wafer Edge Exposure processes.
+As it stands, most WEE applications use broadband radiation in the spectral range between 350 and 450 nm.
+The most common solutions are conventional fiber-coupled mercury discharge lamps with a rated power of 150 to 500 W. Finding more economical and reliable alternatives to these system setups was difficult because WEE requires broadband exposure.
+Enter Primelite’s Advanced Light Engines ALE/1 and ALE/3, which are designed to deliver their optical output via flexible LED Light Guides: Both systems cover the spectral range of conventional mercury discharge lamps and easily outperform the typical intensities required in wafer edge exposure processes.

-Wafer Edge Exposure hardware basically consists of a wafer scanning, a spinning device, and a powerful spot light source combined with optics to precisely expose the wafer edge.
-Our UV-LED light sources ALE/1 and ALE/3 perfectly fit into these setups: They are the only available solid-state lighting solution covering i-, h-, and g-line for broadband exposure of the wafer edge.
-Our eco-friendly UV-LED light sources ALE/1 and ALE/3 provide meticulously controlled output to ensure highly accurate exposure results.
-And in daily operation, our exposure systems can help your equipment efficiency.
-In general, the prolonged service life of UV LEDs improves tool downtime.
-But additionally, all our light sources feature field replaceable LED Modules, making maintenance as fast and easy as possible.
+WEE hardware consists of a scanner, a spinning device, and a powerful spot light source with optics to expose the wafer edge.
+Our UV-LED light sources ALE/1 and ALE/3 fit right into these setups: They are the only available solid-state lighting solution covering i-, h-, and g-line for broadband exposure of the wafer edge.
+Primelite’s ecofriendly UV-LED light sources ALE/1 and ALE/3 provide precisely controlled output to ensure highly accurate exposure results.
+Our exposure systems can also boost your equipment’s day-to-day operating efficiency.
+For one, the longer service life of UV LEDs means less tool downtime.
+For the other, all our light sources feature field-replaceable LED modules for fast, easy maintenance.

-With an output spectrum highly comparable to mercury discharge lamps, our fiber-coupled UV-LED light sources are also particularly suitable for replacing conventional lamp technology in existing WEE processors.
+With an output spectrum much like that of mercury discharge lamps, our fiber-coupled UV-LED light sources are also particularly suitable for replacing conventional lamp technology in existing WEE processors.

 A quick comparison between Primelite’s broadband UV-LED light sources and solutions powered by conventional mercury discharge technology shows an excellent spectral match while revealing a significant performance gap.
-And our UV-LED exposure systems put you in full control: Configure and drive the i-, h-, and g-line (the spectral range around the central wavelengths 365, 405, and 436 nm) individually, or use them all together if you need maximum output performance.
-Switching times at a millisecond add to precise exposure results, which are consistent both short- and long-term.
+Let our UV-LED Exposure Systems put you in the driver’s seat: Configure and drive the i-, h-, and g-line – the spectral range around the central wavelengths 365, 405, and 436 nm – individually, or use them all together for need maximum output.
+Exposure operations are remarkably precise at a millisecond switching time and remain stable over the long term.